Rittickmallick07/AI-LAB_BWU-BTA-24-053/README.md

 * Visualizing algorithmic solutions using Matplotlib.

 ## ✅ Conclusion

 This assignment demonstrates how **heuristic-based A* search** can efficiently solve both pathfinding and puzzle-solving problems.
 The graphical visualizations make it easier to understand how the algorithm explores states and determines an optimal or best path toward the goal.

+This assignment demonstrates how **heuristic-based A* search** can efficiently solve both pathfinding and puzzle-solving problems.
+The graphical visualizations make it easier to understand how the algorithm explores states and determines an optimal or best path toward the goal.